The Importance of Home Security and Firearms

 Deterrence: The noise created when racking a shotgun or slide lets the intruder know you are not a willing victim.

-Control: You maintain control over your safety and that of your family but you need to be trained on how to use your weapon.
+Control: You maintain control over your safety and that of your family, but you need to be trained on how to use your weapon.

 Many law enforcement officers and security experts recommend having a firearm accessible in the home for defense.
 It is important to emphasize that responsible ownership and training are essential to ensure safety.